munificent/journal/asset/post/2015-09-08-the-hardest-program-ive-ever-written.md

 * None of their bound rules place constraints on an unbound rule.

-If all of those are true, then the one with a lower cost will always lead to solutions that also have a lower cost.
+Then the solution with a lower cost will always lead to solutions that also have lower costs.
 Its entire branch wins.
 We can [discard the other solution][overlap] and everything that it leads to.
 Once I got *this* working, the formatter could line split damn near anything in record time <a id="17" href="#17-note" class="skull">17</a>.

 [overlap]: https://github.com/dart-lang/dart_style/blob/3b3277668b2ff0cb7be954c3217c73264454bd7c/lib/src/line_splitting/solve_state_queue.dart#L124